-■ FRIVOLOUS OR VEXATIOUS COMPLAINTS
+FRIVOLOUS OR VEXATIOUS COMPLAINTS

 The Board does not condone frivolous or vexatious complaints.
-If it is determined as a result of an investigation that a complaint was made maliciously with intent to harm or made in bad faith, formal disciplinary action will be taken against the complainant, including, but not limited to, a letter of reprimand, report to the Ontario College of Teachers or other professional colleges, suspension or possible termination of employment.
+If it is determined as a result of an investigation that a complaint was made maliciously with intent to harm or made in bad faith, formal disciplinary action will be taken against the complainant, including, but not limited to: a letter of reprimand, report to the Ontario College of Teachers or other professional colleges, a letter of trespass, suspension or possible termination of employment.